by Caesar A. Saloma, Ph.D.

 The lack of a scientific tradition also prevents us from anticipating accurately emerging ‘hot’ areas in science and technology.
 Our local scientists have not yet developed the confidence and foresight to venture in research areas ahead of their American, European and Japanese counterparts.

-Scientific tradition does not merge by chance in a society.
+Scientific tradition does not emerge by chance in a society.
 It results from a conscious and coordinated effort by many sectors of society (the industry, government, and the academe) over periods of time.
 I believe however, that the scientists in the academe play the most crucial role in the task of tradition building.
 I expect them to lead because they are not beholden to the short-term interests of politicians nor encumbered by the profit-motive of businessmen.
 They are also directly responsible for the education and training of the future generation of scientists and intellectuals of society.

 Scientific tradition can not take root in our land if our scientists do their research abroad.
 While working in America, Germany, or Japan may be advantageous to the handful of individuals who are fortunate enough to find jobs or develop lasting connections with foreign counterparts, it will not teach our scientists the values of resilience, resourcefulness, self-respect, and perseverance.
 These are essential values which enable our local scientists to rise above the unfavourable circumstances that deter the pursuit of excellence in our country.